ajessu/jobeet-docs/en/testing-your-forms.rst

 // ... }

-If a job is published, the edit page must return a ~404\|404 Error~ status code:
+If a job is published, the edit page must return a 404 status code:

 ::